dotnet/docs-maui/docs/user-interface/handlers/create-platform-controls.md

 The transport controls fade out if they're not used but can be restored by tapping on the video.

 If the `AreTransportControlsEnabled` property of the `Video` control is set to `false`, the `MediaController` is removed as the media player of the `VideoView`.
 In this scenario, you can then control video playback programmatically or supply your own transport controls.
-For more information, see []().
+For more information, see [Custom transport controls](custom-transport-controls.md).

 ### iOS